of the Tree

 latex paint, a rather

-This is not the tree you want to plant in your yard.
+the tree you want to plant in your yard.

 By all standards of the outside world, the tree is useless.
 Repulsive.
 Completely un-inviting.
 With the advent of barbed wire and fence posts, modern day insecticide, the tree was rendered useless.
 The thorns are even laced with a sap that will leave a terribly painful sore if one is pricked by their needle sharp tip and the wood is so hard and dense and resistant to rot, the best use for it was to cut it down and saw it into fence posts, which was the end result for thousands of the trees around the end of the 1800’s.
 Some of those fence posts are still found and used today, as they have weathered the harsh conditions for more than a century.